-The day-to-day risk management is carried out by National Folk Festival Limited's finance function under policies and objectives which have been approved by those charged with governance.
-The Financial Officer has been delegated the authority for designing and implementing processes which follow the objectives and policies.
+The day-to-day risk management is carried out by National Folk Festival Limited's staff under policies and objectives which have been approved by those charged with governance.
+The Managing Director is responsible for supervising the design and implemention of processes which follow the objectives and policies.
 This includes monitoring the levels of exposure to interest rate and assessment of market forecasts for interest rate.

-14 Financial Risk Management
+14 Financial Risk Management (continued)

-Objectives, policies and processes
+Objectives, policies and processes (continued)